night-slayer18/profile-readme-stats/README.md

 #### `{{ COMMIT_STREAK }}`

-Your current commit streak in days (based on the last 365 days, or account creation if `lifetime_streak` is enabled).
+Your current commit streak in days (based on the last 365 days, or account creation if `lifetimeStreak` is enabled).

 #### `{{ LONGEST_COMMIT_STREAK }}`

-Your longest commit streak in days (based on the last 365 days, or account creation if `lifetime_streak` is enabled).
+Your longest commit streak in days (based on the last 365 days, or account creation if `lifetimeStreak` is enabled).

 #### `{{ RECENT_ACTIVITY }}`